Best Things To Do In Bolzano, Northern Italy

 Trento

-If you’ve decided to make Bolzano your base in Alto Adige, do make a day trip to Trento, the capital of the region.
+If you’ve decided to make Bolzano your base in Alto Adige, a great thing make a day trip to Trento, the capital of the region.

 From the Roman settlements to the medieval remains to a fascinating museum of science kids will love, Trento is rich in culture and has a vibrant society.